-The US electric power generation industry consists of about 480 companies with combined annual revenue of about $120 billion and is expected to grow at a moderate rate over the next two years.
+The US electric power generation industry consists of about 480 companies with combined annual revenue of about $120 billion.
 Key growth drivers include renewable power generation and further development of electric vehicles.

 Government entities and cooperatives that own generating plants are not included in the industry.
 Companies that transmit and distribute electricity are covered in the Electric Power Transmission, Distribution & Marketing industry profile.
 Companies that generate electricity only from wind are covered in the Wind Power Generation profile.
 Companies that generate electricity only from the sun are covered in the Solar Power Generation profile.

 Demand is driven by commercial, government, and residential needs for electrical power, which depend mainly on economic activity and population growth.
 Profitability ...